WqyJh/cuery/README.md

-# Cuery - A Semantic API for SQLiteDatabase
+# Cuery - A Streaming API for SQLiteDatabase
 Exhausted by SQL concatenations,
 I developed this simple util to simplify my data-accessing job.
 ## Features
 1. Streaming API.
 2. Use `SQLiteStatement` to query, which means a higher performance.
+3. Synchronous and asynchronous query.

 ## Useage
 Before executing an `Query`,